Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 ### Use TypeScript's helpers

-To create your own object shapes, you can use TypeScript's built-in helpers:
+To create your own object shapes, you can use TypeScript's built-in helpers.

 The following is an example: